CASE STUDY

 Solutions

-Between 2021–2024, three consecutive ValleyCreates grants ($9,000 total) catalyzed exhibitions of my work at the United Nations and 5 additional venues, $12,050 in competitive grants from 4 national funders, 6,650+ documented viewers across 18 months, and media coverage including WWLP TV, WHMP Radio, and a commissioned documentary.
+Between 2021–2023, three consecutive ValleyCreates grants ($9,000 total) catalyzed exhibitions of my work at the United Nations and 5 additional venues, $12,050 in competitive grants from 4 national funders, 6,650+ documented viewers across 18 months, and media coverage including WWLP TV, WHMP Radio, and a commissioned short documentary.

 Direct artist grants aren't charity—they're venture capital.
 Small investments in artists with strategic vision create exponential returns in community impact, institutional credibility, and cultural transformation.

-In 2024, Senior Program Officer Nicole Bourdon—who has guided ValleyCreates since its 2017 inception—invited me to join as Community Advisor.
+In 2024, after my third year in the program as a grantee, Senior Program Officer Nicole Bourdon—who has guided ValleyCreates since its 2017 inception—invited me to join as Community Advisor.
 Working alongside Nicole since the role's creation in 2018, founding advisors Rosemary Tracy Woods, Kent Alexander, Matthew Glassman, and Vanessa Pabón-Hernandez built the program's framework.
+Andrae Green and Irene 'I-SHEA' Shaikly served as advisors through December 2025.

-Today, Vanessa continues with Andrae Green, Irene 'I-SHEA' Shaikly, and me.
+Today, Vanessa continues with me.
 Led by Nicole and Program Officer Stephanie Reyes, we shape not just who receives funding, but how much flows where—grant amounts, program allocations, strategic priorities.

 To spread the word, I maintain an ongoing list of artists across Western Massachusetts and personally contact each when grant rounds open—not mass emails, direct outreach.
 Artists who'd never heard of CFWM are now applying and getting funded.